 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

-You should not take naratriptan if you have used other triptan or ergot-type migraine medicines within the past 24 hours.
-Some examples of triptan medicines are almotriptan (Axert™), eletriptan (Relpax®), frovatriptan (Frova®), rizatriptan (Maxalt®), sumatriptan (Imitrex®, Treximet®), and zolmitriptan (Zomig®).
+Do not take naratriptan if you have used other triptan or ergot-type migraine medicines within the past 24 hours.
+Some examples of triptan medicines are almotriptan (Axert®), eletriptan (Relpax®), frovatriptan (Frova®), rizatriptan (Maxalt®), sumatriptan (Imitrex®, Treximet®), and zolmitriptan (Zomig®).
 Some examples of ergot-type medicines are dihydroergotamine (D.H.E.
-45®, Migranal®) and ergotamine (Bellergal®, Cafergot®, Ergomar®, or Wigraine®).
+45®, Migranal®) and ergotamine (Bellergal®, Cafergot®, Ergomar®, Wigraine®).

 Check with your doctor if you used naratriptan and your migraine did not go away, or if your migraine got worse or started occurring more often.